travis-ci/docs-travis-ci-com/user/languages/python.md

 ```

 If you do not provide a `script` key in a Python project, Travis CI prints a
+message (_"Please override the script: key in your .travis.yml to run tests."_)
-message and fails the build.
+and fails the build.

 ## Dependency Management